leather-io/mono/docs/e2e-testing.md

 Now, to run it:

 1. `pnpm i` at the monorepo root
-2. `pnpm ts:build` to build the packages
+2. `pnpm build` to build the packages
 3. `cd apps/mobile` and `pnpm ios:build` to download and build cocoapods
 4. Then run `pnpm e2e:build:ios-release`.
 That will build the release testing app that detox would use for automation testing.
 5. Run `pnpm e2e:test:ios-release`, kickback and enjoy!